ietf-wg-ccwg/draft-ietf-ccwg-bbr/draft-ietf-ccwg-bbr.md

 that are not yet fully reflected in its model of the path, and thus it needs to be more conservative.

-Upon a retransmission timeout (RTO), BBR conservatively reduces cwnd to a value that will allow 1 SMSS to be transmitted.
-Then BBR gradually increases cwnd using the normal approach outlined below in "cwnd Adjustment Mechanism" in {{cwnd-adjustment-mechanism}}.
+Upon a retransmission timeout (RTO), BBR conservatively reduces C.cwnd to a value that will allow 1 C.SMSS to be transmitted.
+Then BBR gradually increases C.cwnd using the normal approach outlined below in "cwnd Adjustment Mechanism" in {{cwnd-adjustment-mechanism}}.

 When a BBR sender is in Fast Recovery it uses the response described in "Updating the Model Upon Packet Loss" in
 {{updating-the-model-upon-packet-loss}}.

-When BBR exits loss recovery it restores the cwnd to the "last known good" value that cwnd held before entering recovery.
+When BBR exits loss recovery it restores C.cwnd to the "last known good" value that C.cwnd held before entering recovery.
 This applies equally whether the flow exits loss recovery because it finishes repairing all losses or because it executes an "undo" event after inferring that a loss recovery event was spurious.

-The high-level design for updating cwnd in loss recovery is as follows:
+The high-level design for updating C.cwnd in loss recovery is as follows:

 Upon retransmission timeout (RTO):

 ~~~~
   BBROnEnterRTO():
     BBRSaveCwnd()
-    cwnd = C.pipe + 1
+    C.cwnd = C.pipe + 1
 ~~~~

 Upon entering Fast Recovery: